 Most companies that sell insurance through a Maine Trusted Choice Independent Insurance Agent like Noyes Hall & Allen use policy forms written by Insurance Services Office (ISO).
-The following infographic outlines the automatic coverage for a newly acquired auto in an ISO Personal Auto Policy.
+This infographic outlines the automatic coverage for new vehicles in an ISO Personal Auto Policy.
 Your policy may be different.
 Check with your agent if you’re not sure.

-Several other Maine insurers do not use an ISO Personal Auto Policy.
+Many Maine insurers don’t use ISO forms.
 These include Progressive, State Farm, Allstate and GEICO.
-If you’re insured by one of those companies, you’ll have to call your insurer to find out how they treat new autos.
+If you’re insured by one of those companies, call your insurer to find out how they treat new autos.

-For example, Progressive’s auto policy appears to match coverage to a vehicle that the new one replaced.
+For example, Progressive’s auto policy appears to match coverage to the old vehicle when you’re replacing a car.
 If you replaced an old vehicle that didn’t have collision coverage, the new vehicle won’t be covered for collision until you notify Progressive.
 GEICO’s auto policy appears to have the same restriction.
 State Farm’s policy doesn’t appear to distinguish between an additional vehicle and one that replaces a vehicle on the policy.